-This course requires active participation, hands-on labs and discussion with your peers.
-As such attendance is imperative, even if this attendance is in a virtual space.
+This course requires active participation and discussion with your peers.
+As such attendance is imperative, even if this attendance is in a virtual, asynchronous space.

 Requirements for class attendance and makeup exams, assignments and other work are consistent with university policies that can be found at: